 - where warranted, take action in the courts to obtain orders which punish the wrongdoer by the imposition of penalties or fines and deter others from breaching the Act.

-To assist with this determination, the ACCC gives enforcement priority to matters that demonstrate one or more of the following factors, including where the matter does not fall within the current priority areas:
+To assist with this determination, the ACCC gives compliance and enforcement priority to matters that demonstrate one or more of the following factors, including where the matter does not fall within the current priority areas: